FAQ

 our e-learning platform available for free?

 The E-Waste Database is an early prototype of the e-learning platform we are building.
-To maximize the reach of our educational resources, our database will be publicly accessible, without charging any fees to its users, until it is phased out on 1 September 2025.
+To maximize the reach of our educational resources, our database was publicly accessible, without charging any fees to its users, until 1 September 2025.

 What information is included in The E-Waste Learning Hub and The E-Waste Database?